1. General Questions

-AnCon is $390 for full-time registration in a dorm-style room, including all your meals and conference materials.
-If you want an ensuite (avoiding the cold barefoot run to the bathrooms in the middle of the night), it's an extra $55 (making it $445).
+AnCon is $408 (plus a $2 administration fee and GST) for full-time registration in a dorm-style room, including all your meals and conference materials.
+If you want an ensuite (avoiding the cold barefoot run to the bathrooms in the middle of the night), it's an extra $60 (making it $470 plus GST).
 There are discounts available for first years and for those who are investigating Christianity.

 Do I have to pay all at once?